Joe Biden's climate plan might be a beacon of long-overdue American climate leadership. But there's more you need to know to make that happen.

 🏁 Checkpoint: This is the end of action step 3 of 4: ACT.

 Before we go any further, it's time for you to pledge your commitment.
 It takes less than 30 seconds to pledge and we can bother you about it in a friendly way, so we can hold each other accountable.
 Pledge here!

 🎯 Action step 4 of 4: REFLECT — what can you commit to?
 What fresh perspectives can we look at?

 Megan Brown is a registered Republican and rancher who lives in Butte County, a conservative area of Northern California that was decimated by the 2018 Camp Fire.
-I was actually up there in 2018 during the fires - it was... mind-boggling to meet people who had lost everything yet still refused to believe in human-made climate change.
+Our founder, Nivi, was actually up there in 2018 during the fires.
+It was mind-boggling for her to meet people who had lost everything, yet still refused to believe in human-made climate change.

 Again, you can read the full article here.

 Despite the good and the bad of Joe Biden's climate plan, it's important for us to keep holding politicians accountable for their promises and actions.